FAQs

 A music therapist is a skilled musician who has been trained to use music to help develop a person’s potential, whatever their disability, difficulties or diagnosis.
 All music therapists at the Raukatauri Music Therapy Centre are registered with the Music Therapy New Zealand Registration Board and have completed the relevant Master’s (or equivalent) qualification.
 They have had extensive training in music, psychology and human development and continue to receive frequent clinical supervision and take part in Continuing Professional Development.

-Our therapists are leaders in their field and are frequently asked to present at conferences, give media interviews, participate in research and submit work for publication.
-Raukatauri’s staff have recently presented at the World Congress for Music Therapy, the NZ Interprofessional Health Conference and symposiums at Auckland and Victoria Universities.
-They have also published journal articles, book chapters and book reviews in the past year and two of our therapists are currently contributing to large-scale research projects.
+Our music therapists are leaders in their field and are frequently asked to present at conferences, give media interviews, participate in research and submit work for publication.
+Raukatauri’s staff have also published journal articles, book chapters and book reviews as well as contributing to large-scale research projects.
 Hailing from various backgrounds our team work in a variety of ways with our clients, always taking their cultural history into account.

 In general our sessions are 30-40 minutes in length.
 Group sessions are often 45 minutes.